Please screenshot this page and send it to info@mim-essay.com

 Avoid:

-• Generic stories without emotion
+• Generic stories without meaningful reflection

-• Over-explaining your CV
+• Repeating achievements already explained in your CV

 Oxford 1+1 MBA Essay (If You Apply for the Joint Program – 250 Words)